BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Share Curves across all settings
     This is for the list of sensors.
 Toggling this will make all the sensors use the same curve.
-Untoggled, all toggled sensors will have seperate curves.
+Unchecked, all checked sensors will have separate curves.
 Curves Calculation Mode
     This indicates how the multiple values of the sensor curves are used.
 The curves always go from 0 to 1.0, so if one curve outputs 0.5 and the other 0.7, then...

     Multiply
-        will multiply the two values, 0.5\*0.7 = 0.35
+        Will multiply the two values, 0.5\*0.7 = 0.35
     Addition
-        will add the the two to a maximum of 1.0, so 0.5+0.7 = 1.2, which is then capped at 1.0.
+        Will add the two to a maximum of 1.0, so 0.5+0.7 = 1.2,
+        which is then capped at 1.0.
     Maximum
         Will compare the two and pick the largest.
 So in the case of 0.5